Each year several thousand visitors enjoy

 The buildings on the farm are also a treasure.
 Amish carpenters have

 built a meeting center in the barn’s cathedral-like loft and have completed Lillian Goldman Visitors Center that offers a wide selection of heirloom seeds, horticultural

 books and garden gifts.

 The vast majority of apple varieties that were around in 1900 are now extinct or steadily dying out.
-In an attempt to halt this constant genetic erosion, SSE has obtained all of the pre-1900 varieties that still exist in government collections and large private collections, but has only found about 700 that remain.
+In an attempt to halt this constant genetic erosion, SSE has obtained all of the pre-1900 varieties that still exist in government collections and large private collections.
 SSE has developed a diverse public orchard, where hundreds of different varieties of 19th century apples are on display.
 SSE's Historic Orchard also contains many old grapes, including more than 100 breeding lines from the collection of famed grape breeder, Elmer Swenson.

 Ancient White Park Cattle